vincentbernat/bootstrap.c-web/README.md

     git commit -m "Initial commit"

 [cookiecutter]: https://github.com/audreyr/cookiecutter

+The small prefix is used to prefix function and structure names.
+The default value `bsw` stands for `bootstrap+web`.

 Then, use the following command to get the first steps to get started: